Jani-B/findRestaurant-react/README.md

   - UseStates
   - Props
   - Hooks
+  - Fetch

 - To use the API you have to add a file to utils.
-  - Add file yelpApi.js to the utils folder
+  - Add file yelpApi.js to the utils folder with yout api key to YELP.